 Why this site exists

 Super shoes change every season.
 Spec sheets look similar, marketing sounds the same, and price tags keep climbing.
-We publish ranked comparisons, deep-dive reviews, and guides (like heel strikers and wide feet) so you can pick a race shoe for your mechanics and distance — not just the loudest launch.
+We publish ranked comparisons, in-depth reviews, and guides (like heel strikers and wide feet) so you can pick a race shoe for your mechanics and distance — not just the loudest launch.

 Who runs Racing Shoe Guide